-- This is essentially a "relaying denied" error from a (dv) Dedicated-Virtual Server running qmail.
+- This is essentially a "relaying denied" error from a DV server running qmail.
 See the previous section for instructions regarding email client settings and DNS propagation.

 - Your mail service for the sending domain in Plesk may not be enabled.

 - Log into Plesk as the root or admin user.